Table of contents:

 Find out how to hook up safely with safe dating rules below.

 Before the Internet changed every aspect of our lives, women usually went on dates with someone they met at school, at work, or a friend of their friends.
 Now, all these guys reside online.
-In the US, one in three adults is dating online.
+In the US, about one in three adults is dating online.
 It makes meeting new people more convenient but also lowers security.
 The recent story of The Tinder Swindler only proves this.

 Overall, the leading dating risks for women include: